wp-plugins/exchange-rate-table/readme.txt

 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select your currency, and the size and other currency options
+6. Email any problems to widgets at fx-rate.net
+7. Please rate my plugin!

 == Screenshots ==